Jasmine K.Y. Loo

 Tantrums would usually stop when the child gets what they wanted, which means that the child usually has at least some control over their behaviour.

 However, calmly acknowledging their wants and setting firm and healthy boundaries would be a more beneficial way of managing tantrums in the long run.

 Children usually have little control of their behaviour during meltdowns because they are in a fight or flight mode.

 Engaging them in therapy or teaching them skills to better tolerate and manage sensory inputs and strong emotions could help decrease the frequency and/or intensity of meltdowns over time.

-If you have noticed that your child is struggling with tantrums or meltdowns regularly, you can give us a call using the Contact Us page above to book in for a session.
+If you have noticed that your child is struggling with tantrums or meltdowns regularly, a child psychologist can be a helpful resource.
+You can email us using the Contact Us page above to book in for a session.